April 24, 2026

 Constitutional framework

-The governmental structure of Haryana, like that of most Indian states, is defined by the national constitution of 1950.
-The governor, appointed by the president of India, is the head of the state.
-The Council of Ministers, which is led by a chief minister and is accountable to the state’s Legislative Assembly (Vidhan Sabha), assists and advises the governor.
-Haryana’s legislature is a unicameral body; members are normally elected to a five-year term.
-The state has a common High Court with Punjab.
+Haryana’s governmental structure, like most Indian states, is defined by the 1950 National Constitution.
+The Governor appointed by the President of India is the head of the state.
+The Council of Ministers, which is headed by a Chief Minister and is accountable to the State Legislative Assembly (Legislative Assembly), assists and advises the Governor.
+The state has a common high court with Punjab.

-Haryana comprises four divisions, each of which consists of a number of districts.
-Divisional commissioners oversee the divisions, while each district is headed by a deputy commissioner.
-The council (panchayat) system of self-government operates at the village level.
+Haryana has four divisions, each of which has several districts.
+Divisional Commissioners oversee the divisions, while each district is headed by a Deputy Commissioner.
+The council (panchayat) system of self-governance operates at the village level.

 Cultural life

-Haryana’s cultural life reflects both the seasonal rhythm of its agricultural economy and a treasure of traditions and legends with roots in ancient India.
-The boisterous spring festival of Holi is celebrated by people showering coloured powder (or coloured powder mixed with water) on each other, irrespective of age or social status.
-Janmasthami, the birthday of Krishna (an incarnation of the god Vishnu), is of special religious importance in Haryana because it was on a battlefield at Kurukshetra that Krishna is said to have delivered to the warrior Arjuna the teachings contained in the Bhagavadgita (a part of the epic known as the Mahabharata).
-Festivals in honour of other deities and saints are also an important element of the state’s cultural life, as are cattle fairs, which are held at a number of locations.
+Haryana’s cultural life reflects the seasonal rhythms of its agricultural economy and a wealth of traditions and legends rooted in ancient India.
+The boisterous spring festival of Holi is celebrated by throwing colored powder (or powder mixed with water) on each other regardless of age, or social status.
+The birthday of Krishna (an incarnation of Lord Vishnu) Janmashtami is of special religious significance in Haryana because it was on a battlefield in Kurukshetra that Krishna is said to have imparted the teachings contained in the Bhagavad Gita (part) to the warrior Arjuna.
+The epic called Mahabharata).
+Festivals in honor of other deities and saints are also an important element of the state’s cultural life, as are animal fairs, which are held in many places.

-Many prominent pilgrimage sites are located in Haryana.
-The solar eclipse bathing festival at Kurukshetra invariably attracts hundreds of thousands of pilgrims from various parts of India.
-Pehowa, in north-central Haryana, is an important pilgrimage centre as well.
-Situated on the bank of the sacred Sarasvati River (identified with Sarasvati, a Hindu goddess of learning and the arts), it is considered a premier place for performing propitiatory rites for ancestors (shraddha).
-Rites to ensure the salvation of the souls of those who died unnatural deaths or who died in bed are also performed at Pehowa.
+Many major pilgrimage sites are located in Haryana.
+The solar eclipse bathing festival in Kurukshetra always attracts hundreds of pilgrims from different parts of India.
+Pehowa, in north-central Haryana, is also an important pilgrimage site.
+Located on the banks of the sacred Saraswati River (identified with Saraswati, the Hindu goddess of learning and arts), it is considered a prime location for performing the customary rites for ancestors (shraddha).
+They are also performed in Pehowa to ensure the salvation of the souls of those who died unnatural deaths or who died in bed.

-Haryana’s traditional family homes, called haveli, are known for their unique architectural features, especially their gates and podiums.
-The elaborate gates of these homes ultimately impart a medieval—and aesthetically pleasing—character to Haryana’s alleys, while the buildings themselves have richly decorated podiums that are used for various social and religious functions.
-These podiums indicate the social status of the owner of the haveli.
+The traditional family houses of Haryana, called havelis, are known for their unique architectural features, especially their doorways and podiums.
+The wide doorways of these houses ultimately lend a medieval and aesthetically pleasing character to the streets of Haryana, while the buildings have elaborately decorated podiums that are used for various social and religious functions.
+These podiums reflect the social status of the owner of the mansion.

-The Vedas, the most ancient manuscripts of the Vedic religion, stem from the area that is now known as Haryana.
-These Sanskrit documents were written by the Aryans, who descended into the region from the north between 2000 and 1500 bce.
-Haryana is also considered to be the birthplace of Hinduism, which began to take discernible shape by the 2nd century bce and had developed two distinct branches by the 4th century ce.
+The Vedas, the oldest manuscripts of the Vedic religion, originate from the region now known as Haryana.
+These Sanskrit documents were written by the Aryans, who descended into the region from the north between 2000 and 1500 AD.
+Haryana is also considered the birthplace of Hinduism, which originated in the 2nd century BC. had started to take a discreet shape by